-- Battery life – The built in rechargeable battery lasts about 2 weeks between charges.
+- Battery life – The built-in rechargeable battery lasts about 2 weeks between charges.

-- Automatic power off – A simple but neat feature, it will automatically power off after 4 minutes, which save you having to turn it off and is more than enough time to do what you need to.
+- Automatic power off – A simple but neat feature, it will automatically power off after 4 minutes, which saves you having to turn it off and is more than enough time to do what you need to.

 - Charging stand – Uses the same charger as Sonicare electric toothbrushes, meaning you can interchange the Airfloss and your toothbrush with the same charging stand if you use a Sonicare electric toothbrush.

-- Reservoir size – In my opinion it could be bigger.
+- Reservoir size – In my opinion, it could be bigger.
 You can complete at best 2 full flossing sessions before it needs refilling.

 - Pressure control – There is little or no control (subject to model) over the force at which the jet of air and water is fired at.